hakre/simplepie/README.markdown

 2. `README.markdown` - This document.
 3. `LICENSE.txt` - A copy of the BSD license.
 4. `compatibility_test/` - The SimplePie compatibility test that checks your server for required settings.
-5. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticable features.
+5. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticeable features.
 6. `idn/` - A third-party library that SimplePie can optionally use to understand Internationalized Domain Names (IDNs).
 7. `test/` - SimplePie's unit test suite.